RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 1. Live: Live connection is mainly used for high volumes to extract real-time data directly.

 • SUM (expression): Adds up all the values used in the expression.
-It mainly used only for numeric values.
+It is mainly used only for numeric values.

 • AVG (expression): It calculates the average of all the values used in the expression.
-It also used only for numeric values.
+It is also used only for numeric values.

 • Median (expression): The function calculates the median of all the values across all the records used in the expression.
 It is also used only for numeric values.